triangledirt/books/Lacy.md

 Dr. Hunter's point about Adderall not necessarily being the reason I wasn't sleeping opened me up to a whole set of investigations about myself.
 Casting off the assumed reasons for things, looking deeper for other reasons.
 I was wondering why I had allowed them to transfer me to a suicide hotline.
 That was why I was here.
 If I wasn't suicidal, would I have stopped the operator from transferring me to that number?
 I wasn't suicidal, but I had hit a wall of not knowing what to do, and I had felt like I needed help.
 Mostly I had drank too much, and if I could change anything about the last week, it would be to not get so crazy drunk that I would have been calling the operator at all.

 When you think about these things, you can talk yourself into and out of being crazy.
 I was standing barefoot in the fountain at the Arclight.
 Does that make me crazy?
 Maybe I just didn't want to get my shoes wet.
 Maybe it would have been crazy to leave them on.
 But you know that colored the cops' opinion of me.
 So it is important.
-It goes in your chart somewhere, and some doctor is looking at a description of you that either says, "found standing in a fountain" or "found standing in a fountain w/o shoes".
+It goes in your chart somewhere, and some doctor is looking at a description of you that either says, "found standing in a fountain" or "found standing in a fountain w/o shoes."

 The nurses mostly let you know what they were looking for.
 They would talk to me about it.
 Tell me that they were noticing I wasn't sleeping and would I like some sleep medication.
 That was the first thing they noticed.
 John, the night nurse, did.
 I wasn't going to sleep.
 I thought it was just because I was in a new place but they informed me that this, too, was not normal.
 People normally sleep, they said.
 You're not.
 You're up later than most patients, you wake up earlier.
 You're out in the common room reading and arranging the furniture.
 No this is not common.
 Well what does it mean?
 Talk to your doctor.
 The nurses are just there to take notes and make sure you don't kill yourself.
 Literally.
 They're not there to diagnose you.